-Boiled down to its essentials, a Net Promoter system has just three requirements.
+Boiled down to its essentials, a Net Promoter System has just four requirements.
 Net Promoter companies:

 Develop processes for short-cycle, closed-loop feedback, learning, recovery and action.
-The “why” question is even more important than the score itself.
-It helps companies understand what they are doing right and what they are doing wrong.
-It enables them to begin the process of discovering the root cause of the customer’s experience—the deeper causes beneath the customer’s description—and then to take action to improve that experience.
+The other questions are even more important than the score itself.
+They help companies understand what they are doing right and what they are doing wrong.
+They enable companies to begin the process of discovering the root cause of the customer’s experience—the deeper causes beneath the customer’s description—and then take action to improve that experience.